-Welcome to the RebalanceMD New Joint Program
+Welcome to the Rebalance^{MD} New Joint Program

 Now that you are on the waitlist for a total joint replacement, please review this booklet that has IMPORTANT and REQUIRED information.
 Please DO NOT lose this booklet as it will be needed throughout your journey to joint replacement.
-Please bring this booklet with you to any future appointments you have at RebalanceMD.
+Please bring this booklet with you to any future appointments you have at Rebalance^{MD}.

 Please watch our Education video.
 You will be asked to watch it at different times throughout your surgical journey.
-It is important that you watch this video before your New Joint Program Intake Assessment so you are prepared with informative questions.
+It is important that you watch this video before your New Joint Program Intake Appointment so you are prepared with informative questions.

-You can find this video at http://rebalancemd.com/resources/#shoulder.
+You can find this video at https://rebalancemd.com/resources/?tab=Patient#shoulder.
 Please note any "forms" mentioned in the Education video will be provided once you have a booked surgery date.